Maui Maliko Run Ocean Safety Checklist for All Downwind Paddlers

 Most of these items are easy to pick up at the hardware store, surf shop or online.
 You may think this information below is a bit overkill but it’s also put forth to help you start thinking of all the times something almost happened, or could have happened or did happen and you’re still alive to tell the story.

 Also if we’ve overlooked anything, as mentioned earlier PLEASE leave a comment on this post as it’s so helpful to learn from others.
-A side note, in Hawaii PFDs are not required.

 For All Vessels